greatcyan/bi-analytics-handbook/README.md

 - Which tools or Microsoft stack components do senior consultants use most frequently across projects—Power BI, Fabric, Dataflows, or others?

- - Does 3Cloud follow specific modeling or ETL standards across clients, or is it adjusted per client environment?

 ## 1️⃣Data Modeling

 One of the foundational pillars of this repository is mastering the **Star Schema**.